-It was only a few years previous that had the first synthetic colour invented and marketed to the public.
+This takes place a few years before the first synthetic colour was invented and marketed to the public.
 Some painters experiment with new materials and a new focus of inspiration.
 Monet did that with his haystack painting series.
-He was studying how light can hit the same object at different times throughout a year.
+He was studying how light can hit the same object at different times throughout the year.
 It’s easier to think about with modern technology like a camera but this was the birth of a new movement that studied light and mood more than any other era.

 A Brief History of Manganese Violet

 Manganese is a free element that is not made up of any other compound found in nature.
 It is number 25 on the periodic table.
 It is often found within other minerals like iron and is used in making metal alloys for stainless steel.
 Manganese is a silvery-gray metal that was used in prehistoric cave paintings in the Lascaux region of France around 30,000 years ago.
 The name Manganese somewhat came from the Greece province of Magnesia.
 Two names are closely associated with the manganese compound; male magnes is used for iron ore known as the lodestone or magnetite which is in the making of the magnet and female magnes is used for decolorizing glass.
 The male and female magnes compounds were determined by the attraction to iron.

 Manganese Violet is a colour that was popular during the 19th century when making mauve synthetically became easy.
 This is a synthetic pigment composed of double salt of phosphoric acid with manganese and ammonium (ammonia.)
 Manganese oxide cones from the Earth and contains a trace amount of heavy metals.